 Also, based on those practice tests, figure out your weaknesses.
-Are you struggling on SAT’s vocabulary questions?
+Are you struggling on SAT’s evidence-based questions?
 Then the ACT might be a better choice for you.
-Are you struggling with ACT’s “find the detail” questions, or running out of time?
+Are you struggling with finishing the ACT Reading section in time?
 Then maybe the SAT will be a better fit for you.

 Another strategy is to think about which test you like more.
-Sure, a test is a test, but you’ll probably find you enjoy one more than the other.
-Some students enjoy Critical Reading on the SAT because breaking down vocabulary words is almost like a game.
-You may study more effectively for the test you like better.
+Sure, a test is a test, but you’ll probably find you enjoy one more than the other, and you may study more effectively for the test you like better.

 Finally, think about the other sections if you can't decide.
 For example, you might take a practice test and figure out you are slightly better at ACT Reading.
 But if ACT Math is really hard for you, it could cancel out the benefits of being better at ACT Reading.